FAU-LAP/NOMAD-CAMELS/README.md

 - Refactor device instantiation to be handled in another thread to keep the UI responsive, this might cause some problems with instrument-specific manual controls that are not yet updated accordingly
 - Added the plot point number to the definition already
 - It is now possible to not configure instruments when starting a protocol, this feature has to be used with caution!
+- Number of backuped preset files can now be curated.
+Possibilities are to keep all, only a certain number or "smart" way: all backups of the last 7 days, one for each of the last 30 days, one for each of the last 12 months and one for each year.

 Changes:
 - the imports needed at a later time are now running in another thread after starting the main app to improve speed